-- Generic Security Services (GSS)-API-based authentication that can be performed by hosts that are Windows-domain-joined (see [([MS-AUTHSOD] section 2.1.2.1 and [MS-AUTHSOD] section 2.1.2.2).
+- Generic Security Services (GSS)-API-based authentication that can be performed by hosts that are Windows-domain-joined ([MS-AUTHSOD] section 2.1.2.1 and [MS-AUTHSOD] section 2.1.2.2).
 This form of authentication supports Kerberos, NTLM, or TLS authentications.
-IKE has been extended, as specified in [MS-AIPS], to use GSS-API.
+IKE has been extended [MS-AIPS], to use GSS-API.
 This extension includes the ability to authenticate users and machines. - Certificate-based authentication (see [MS-CERSOD]). - Shared key, specified in [RFC2409] is a deprecated authentication method in Windows that is implemented in conformance with the IPsec RFCs.
-[RFC4109] is the update toupdates [RFC2409].
+[RFC4109] updates [RFC2409].

 On each host, the security association negotiation is controlled by a security policy database (SPD).
 The SPD specifies how an IPsec-supporting network stack will process packets, based on criteria such as their source, destination, and encapsulated protocol.
 The packet-processing requirements determine what cryptographic encapsulation will be used on data packets, and hence how a security association will be negotiated for it to support the required encapsulation.
-An abstract data model for the IPsec SPD structure is detaileddescribed in [RFC4301] section 4.4.1.
+An abstract data model for the IPsec SPD structure is described in [RFC4301] section 4.4.1.
 When an outbound data packet is sent to IPsec, IPsec uses the packet information such as source, destination IP addresses, transport protocol (such as TCP), and transport source and destination ports to match the filters in the SPD to determine whether the packet requires additional IPsec processing such as encryption and/or digital signing.

-7.5.3 Security Policy Database Structure
+7.5.3 (Updated Section) Security Policy Database Structure

-In Windows, the IPsec SPD for every host can be remotely managed via GPOs, as specified in [MS-GPIPSEC] and [MS-GPFAS].
+In Windows, the IPsec SPD for every host can be remotely managed via GPOs [MS-GPIPSEC] [MS-GPFAS].
 The structure of the Windows IPsec SPD is derived from the structure defined in [RFC4301].
+Section 4.4.1).
 The SPD controls the packet processing rules for IPsec, and it also provides the parameters for IKE when it establishes security associations.

-The Windows IPsec SPD, like its [RFC4301] counterpart, consists of a list of rules, similar in structure to firewall rules.
-Each rule specifies an action; ALLOW, BYPASS, or BLOCK, as described in [MS-GPFAS] section 2.2.2.5, to be applied to a class of IP packets defined by a set of filters (that are called selectors in [RFC4301]).].
+The Windows IPsec SPD, like its the SPD defined in [RFC4301] counterpart,], consists of a list of rules, similar in structure to firewall rules.
+Each rule specifies an action; ALLOW, BYPASS, or BLOCK, as described in [(]MS-GPFAS] section 2.2.2.5, to be applied to a class of IP packets defined by a set of filters that are called selectors in [RFC4301].

-- ALLOW corresponds to the [RFC4301] PROTECT action. - BLOCK corresponds to the [RFC4301] DISCARD action.
+- ALLOW corresponds to the [RFC4301] PROTECT action. in [RFC4301]. - BLOCK corresponds to the [RFC4301] DISCARD action.
+In [RFC4301].
 In Windows, BLOCK is considered a firewall policy, rather than an IPsec policy.
-The ways in which firewall and connection security (IPsec) interact in Windows is specified in [MS-FASP]. - BYPASS is the same in both [RFC4301] and Windows.
+The ways in which firewall and connection security interact in Windows is specified in [MS-FASP]. - BYPASS iscorresponds to the same action in both [RFC4301] and Windows.].

 The PROTECT rules specify, for a particular class of packets defined by a set of filters, the cryptography policies for main mode security association (MM SA) and quick mode security association (QM SA) negotiation, the authentication policy MM SA negotiation, and in the case of AuthIP, extended mode (EM) negotiation.
 Authentication policies specify such parameters as permitted authentication methods such as packet signing, certificate formats, and certificate authorities.
 The cryptography policies specify such parameters as permitted cryptography algorithms, modes, and key lengths.
-The cryptography policies for QM SAs also include policies for per-packet cryptographic protection, such as whether to use Encapsulating Security Payload (ESP) defined in [RFC4303] or authentication header (AH) defined in [RFC4302], and what algorithms, modes, and key lengths to use.
+The cryptography policies for QM SAs also include policies for per-packet cryptographic protection, such as whether to use Encapsulating Security Payload (ESP) $\frac{\text{defined in [mode ([RFC4303] section 2))}}{\text{authentication header (AH)}}$ $\frac{\text{defined in [([RFC4302]], section 2))}}{\text{defined in [([RFC4302]], section 2))}}$ and $\frac{\text{whatwhich}}{\text{whatwhich}}$ algorithms, modes, and key lengths to use.

-7.5.4 IPsec Policy Specification Formats
+7.5.4 (Updated Section) IPsec Policy Specification Formats

-The IPsec SPD rules are specified in one of two different formats, defined in [MS-GPIPSEC] and [MS-GPFAS].
+The IPsec SPD rules are specified in one of the two different formats, defined in [MS\GPIPSEC] and [MS\GPFAS].\